MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 For more information about the nuances of improving your model performance, under the **Last trained version** and in the **Tips section**, select **Improve model performance**.
 This tip only appears for the AI model types where it is applicable.

+## Retrain and republish existing models

+1. Sign in to [PowerApps](https://web.powerapps.com/), and then in the navigation pane, select **AI Builder** > **Models**.
+1. Follow the steps for your model type:
+    - Binary classification and text classification models:

+        In the **Performance** section, select the **…** menu to the right of **Training report**, and then select **Retrain**.

+    - Object detection models:

+        Select **New version**, and then follow the on-screen instructions to train your model

+1. This replaces your last trained version.
+Now, publish this version.

+Perform these steps on each of your AI Builder models to get your AI models up and running again.

 ### Next steps

 [Publish your model](publish-model.md)